neirocca sound-first music theory

 How to Use a Metronome

-A metronome is the single most effective practice tool for developing solid, consistent rhythm.
-But most musicians only use it passively — which misses most of its value.
+A metronome is the single most effective practice tool for building solid, consistent rhythm.
+But most musicians only use it passively, clicking along while they play, which misses most of its value.
+Used well, it’s less a backing track and more a lie detector for your timing.

 The Basics: Setting a BPM